Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

-\textbf{Location of Transformer in Unet:} To combine Transformers with Unet, an intuitive idea is to insert a Transformer between the encoder and decoder blocks of the Unet, building the long-term dependencies in between high-level vision concepts.
+To insert Transformer layers into the U-shaped architecture, an intuitive idea is to insert a whole Transformer between the encoder and decoder blocks, to build the long-term dependencies in between high-level vision concepts.
 Following this idea, Chen \etal \cite{chen2021transunet} proposed TransUNet, shown in Fig. \ref{fig:TransUNet}, which extracts high-resolution spatial features by CNN, and then encodes the global context by a Transformer.
 The self-attentive features encoded by the Transformer are then upsampled and combined with features at multiple scales extracted from the encoding path using skip-connections for precise localization.
 TransUNet achieved superior performance compared with V-Net, AttnUNet, and ViT in multi-organ and cardiac segmentation tasks.
 Similar to TransUNet, Yao \etal \cite{chang2021transclaw} combined a Transformer network with a Claw Unet architecture and outperformed TransUnet in synapse multi-organ segmentation.
 For another instance, Xu \etal \cite{xu2021levit} proposed LeViT-UNet, which integrates a LeViT Transformer into the Unet architecture.
 In \cite{sha2021Transformer}, Sha \etal designed a Transformer-Unet by adding Transformer modules to Unet, which outperformed TransUnet.

-Different from the above studies where Transformers are slid right after the encoder block, Li \etal \cite{li2021more} added an Attention Upsample (AU) component to the decoder.
+Different from the above studies that inserts the Transformer right after the encoder block, Li \etal \cite{li2021more} added an Attention Upsample (AU) component to the decoder.
 They also proposed the Window Attention Decoder (WAD) and Window Attention Upsampling (WAU), working on local windows, to reduce memory and computation costs.
-Gao \etal \cite{gao2021utnet} presented a UTNet that applies self-attention modules in both encoder and decoder blocks to capture long-range dependencies at different scales with minimal overhead.
+Gao \etal \cite{gao2021utnet} presented a UTNet that applies self-attention modules in both encoder and decoder blocks to capture long-range dependencies at multiple scales with minimal overhead.
 They proposed an efficient self-attention mechanism along with relative position encoding, which reduces the complexity of the self-attention operation significantly from $O(n^2)$ to approximate $O(n)$.
+An upgrade of their work, \ie, UTNetV2 \cite{gao2022multi}, which further proposed an efficient bidirectional attention (BMHA).
+Fu \etal \cite{fu2022tf} proposed TF-Unet, which is built on the intertwined backbone of convolution and Transformer at multiple scales.
+Besides, several works are proposed to improve the strategies of feature concatenation \cite{ning2021cac, you2022class}.